ProjectEvergreen/greenwood/www/pages/getting-started/creating-content.md

 We are using something called ["front matter"](/docs/front-matter) to specify that these pages should use the _blog_ template we just created.

 ### Development Server
-At this point we have two page templates and three pages of content, so let's fire up the Greenwood development server and see what things look like!
+At this point we have our templates and three pages of content, so let's fire up the Greenwood development server and see what things look like!

 ```bash
 # using the npm script we made during project setup